danomatika/rc-patches/rc-patches/00-README.txt

 update history

+* 01/24/14 v0.3.2 - FINAL VERSION

+	THIS PATCH LIB IS NOW DEPRECATED …

+	made external usage explicit by using library names e.g. [zexy/multiplex]

+	removed [imports] for Pd-vanilla

+	updated index help patches with all new patches

+* ~ 2012 v0.3.1

+	added a bunch of patches (rc-filter~, rc-midimetro, rc-notein, rc-ctlin, etc)

+	cleaned up/expanded other patches, created some non-gui versions of gui patches, ie. rc-delay~ -> rc-delay~ (nongui)

+	added [imports] for a few externals

-    * 10/19/08 v0.3.0 - added a bunch of new objects, removed pdmtl dependencies, removed dynamic gui objects (just too slow), added index help patches
+* 10/19/08 v0.3.0

+	added a bunch of new objects, removed pdmtl dependencies

+	removed dynamic gui objects (just too slow)

+	added index help patches

+* 12/18/07 v0.2.0

+	added rc-record~

-    * 12/18/07 v0.2.0 - added rc-record~, fixed missing [symbol] in rc-patternbuddy, and replaced all OSCx objects with mrpeach OSC objects, removing oscx as a requirement (its depreciated)
+	fixed missing [symbol] in rc-patternbuddy

+	replaced all OSCx  objects with mrpeach OSC objects, removing oscx as a requirement (its deprecated)

-    * 11/09/07 v0.1.1 - fixed [rc-chipwave~] adsr and replaced usage of [gate 2] with a subpatch
+* 11/09/07 v0.1.1

+	fixed [rc-chipwave~] adsr

+	replaced usage of [gate 2] with a subpatch

-    * 11/08/07 v0.1.0 - released initial version
+* 11/08/07 v0.1.0

+	released initial version